joshuapena/factorC/README.md

 This program helps factor numbers.
-If no integer is possible, it returns as 'Not Possile'.
+If no integer is possible, it returns as 'Not Possible'.
 The first number is the 'b' variable and the second number is the 'c' variable.

 11 is two positive numbers
 01 is one positive and one negative number